Need Halloween costume ideas for you or your kids? How about 100 ideas?

 There’s seems to be no singular tradition tied to today’s custom of dressing up in costume on Halloween.
 Some of the folklore is murky at best.

 History of Halloween costume traditions

-Just as Greater Seattle on the Cheap gives you the scoop on cheap deals and free events in the Puget Sound region, our “mother ship” Living on the Cheap does the same on a national basis.
+Just as Greater Seattle on the Cheap gives you the scoop on free and cheap events in the Puget Sound region, our “mother ship” Living on the Cheap does the same on a national basis.
 There you can find frugal living ideas and loads of tips for spending and saving money wisely.
 You can subscribe by email too.
 Nothing scary about that!

 Do you have another idea for cheap DIY Halloween costumes that you’d like to share?
 Leave a comment below and maybe we can add it to the list.
 (Email us a photo, too.)